 Using the Excel file in the above folder create a table listing appointments by eye colour:

 Since blue-eyed people contribute the most to sales, we want to calculate what percentage each eye colour contributes to sales compared to blue.

 This can't be achieved with slicers (since a slicer would filter the entire table, not just one column).
 Instead create a quick measure filtering the data to show only figures for blue eyes:

 Sadly only one filter can be applied to the column ... or can it?

 This gives the No of Appointments for only blue eyes.
-To work out the % the other colours make up of blue, create a second measure:
+To work out the percentage the other colours make up of blue, create a second measure:

-Remember to change the measure type to % on the Modeling tab.
+Remember to change the measure format to % on the Modeling tab.

 At this point we can see what the first and second measures created are producing within the table:

 The best thing is being able to use a slicer (try using a hair colour slicer and looking at the results).

 For fun try and create a measure which shows only blond and blue eyes.